Fort Smith International Film Festival offers 148 films Aug. 25-26

 "The selection process has three major components," he explains.
 "First, we reduced the 452 entries into a group of the highest rated films.
 An important function the 113 screeners do is let us know what genre the movies are, because they are submitted as either a short or feature.
 The second step is dividing the movies into categories and figuring out which of the four rooms at TempleLive they will show in.
 The third and final step is absolutely heartbreaking, because at this point you love all the films, but there are only some many hours in the day, and you have to make cuts to fit the schedule."

-Goldsmith says they don't know it until this story, but four regional filmmakers will be featured on opening night -- Jason Pitts' "When the Stairs Creek"; Ryan Prows' "Lowlifes"; Marc Crandall's "Banana Triangle Six"; and from the Cherokee Nation, Christopher Coursey's "The River Woe."
+Goldsmith says they don't know it until this story, but four regional filmmakers will be featured on opening night -- Jason Pitts' "When the Stairs Creek"; Daniel Wingfield's "Lowlifes"; Marc Crandall's "Banana Triangle Six"; and from the Cherokee Nation, Christopher Coursey's "The River Woe."

 "Our goal is to highlight and nurture our region's growing talent, and these films are excellent examples," Goldsmith says.